akhepcat/bridgeap/README.md

 # IPv6

-IPv6 support has been identified, however it is mostly beyond the scope of bridgeap.
-That being said, if aiccu is used to provide IPv6 subnets, it should be -possible- to add support for automatically starting/restarting aiccu, fetching the subnet information, passing that into the radvd configuration and starting that daemon.
-If you're interested in this, file a feature request issue in the tracker.

-*update*  aiccu does not support passing the routed netblock information between server and client, mostly because the server doesn't have a method to support it.
-I've opened a ticket with sixxs for that.
-So, any work is effectively on hold here.

-*update 2* I've added some initial support for IPv6 subnet routing based on static configuration, as well as using aiccu as an optional provider of the IPv6 route.
+I've added some initial support for IPv6 subnet routing based on static configuration.
 Caveat emptor.
+Since SIXXS is no longer providing an aiccu tunnel endpoint, that option no longer works.